w3f/polkadot-wiki/docs/learn/learn-staking.md

 - **Stash:** This account holds funds bonded for staking, but delegates some functions to a controller account.
 As a result, you may actively participate to staking with a stash private key kept in a cold wallet like ledger, meaning it stays offline all the time.
-Stash account keys are used to sign staking actions such as bonding and unbonding funds.
+Stash account keys are used to sign staking actions such as bonding additional funds.

 - **Controller:** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
 It can set preferences like commission (for validators) and the staking rewards payout